Self-force effects in post-Minkowskian scattering: 2PM gravitational scattering

 The presence of the $\log \tilde{t}$ means that the the initial particle mass moment is not well-defined.
 Note also that the $-1$ in Eq.~\eqref{Nzearly} arises from a $1/\tilde{t}$ correction to the late-time momentum.
 However, according to the symmetry \eqref{symmetry}, the star's early-time mass moment is given by sending $m \leftrightarrow M$ and multiplying by $-1$.
 Thus these features cancel out of the total system mass moment, which has the well-defined initial value of

 That is, provided we discuss the total mass moment, we may compute from \eqref{NCEM} using the initial value \eqref{p0CEM} of the four-momentum, just as in the case of angular momentum.

-The non-zero initial value of the system mass moment may suggest that we are not, after all, in the initial center of energy frame.
+The non-zero initial value of the system mass moment may suggest that we are not, after all, in the initial CEM frame.
 However, we have considered only the \textit{mechanical} contribution to the mass moment, ignoring any effects of the gravitational field.
-In the electromagnetic analog problem \cite{EMscoot}, a contribution from the electromagnetic field precisely cancels this mechanical portion, such that the initial center of energy is indeed zero.
-The name ``initial center of energy frame'' is thus fully justified in the electromagnetic case, and we will continue to use it in the gravitational case studied here.
+In the electromagnetic analog problem \cite{EMscoot}, a contribution from the electromagnetic field precisely cancels this mechanical portion, such that the initial mass moment is indeed zero.
+The name ``initial CEM frame'' is thus fully justified in the electromagnetic case, and we will continue to use it in the gravitational case studied here.

 The late-time behavior of the mass moment is precisely analogous to the early-time limit: the particle and star contributions are individually logarithmically divergent, but the total is well-defined and sensitive only to the late-time four-momentum.
-The final value of the system mass moment is given by
+The final value of the system mass moment is given by\footnote{In Eqs. \eqref{Nzf} and \eqref{Nzf2}, we have corrected an error from the previous arXiv version.
+We thank Hongji Wei for helping find this error.}

 Consistent to 2PM, this may be written as

 We thus find that there is a change in the system's mechanical mass moment as a result of the scattering, an effect we will refer to as a ``scoot''.
 Notice that there is a scoot at \textit{first} post-Minkowksian order (the logarithmic term in $\tilde{N}^{z,\rm{tot}}_f$), together with 2PM corrections (the remaining terms in $\tilde{N}^{z,\rm{tot}}_f$ and $\tilde{N}^{x,\rm{tot}}_f$).
 We will discuss more details of this effect in a future publication \cite{gravscoot}.